Information Technology Services

 - Names of project leader(s) and team members

-- A project description (not to exceed 3 pages), including relevant URLs
+- A project description (not to exceed 5 pages), including

 Announcement of Awards